Kodkollektivet/documents/stadgar/statutes.md

 ## §4.3 Protocol

 Board meetings must be recorded and the protocol is recorded in at least two copies, one of which shall be posted on the association's website and will be filed.
-The protocol must be approved by the chairman and the secretary.
-The protocol shall be completed within two (2) weeks after a meeting.
+The protocol must be approved by the chairman and the secretary and posted on the association's Internet presence, e.g. Social Media, internal communication tool or website, and must be archived.
+Minutes must be completed within four (4) weeks after a meeting. (ed.
+2019)

 ## §4.4 Signing of the Organization